 Financial Services Manager II

-Under the direction of the Finance Division Manager manages the day-to-day operations of an assigned functional area involving complex activities requiring extensive knowledge of applicable practices and procedures within the department.
+Under the direction of the Finance Division Manager, the Financial Services Manager II manages the day-to-day operations of an assigned functional area involving complex activities requiring extensive knowledge of applicable practices and procedures within the department.
 Participates in the recommendation and administration of operational policies, procedures and processes in support of assigned functional area.
 Responds to inquiries from College departments and/or external agencies and supervises administrative services professionals, paraprofessionals, technical/support staff, and/or student workers.

 This is the second level in a two level Financial Services Management series.
-Positions assigned to Financial Services Manager II are responsible for managing a functional area that involves financial activities of a complex nature, which may include areas such as contracts and grants.
+Positions assigned to Financial Services Manager II are responsible for managing a functional area that involves financial activities of a complex nature, which may include areas such as Accounts Receivable, Cash & Investments, and Payroll.

 - Plans, organizes, monitors and manages the day-to-day processes and operations of an assigned functional area involving complex activities within the Financial Services Division and the interpretation and application of federal and state mandated guidelines.
 Manages activities in assigned area of responsibility to include coordinating, implementing, administering and evaluating assigned programmatic area.